Professor Gary Geelhoed

-Katherine has over 15 years’ experience in the health and medical research sector and the biotechnology industry both in policy and program development.
-With specific expertise in research governance.
+Katherine has over 15 years experience in the health and medical research sector and the biotechnology industry both in policy and program development, with specific expertise in research governance.
 Prior to joining WAHTN, Katherine was a Senior Policy Officer in Research Development at the WA Department of Health, Manager of the Royal Perth Hospital’s Clinical Trials Business Unit and AusBiotech’s WA Executive Officer.

 Career highlights include the development and introduction of the WA public health sector-wide research governance framework, single ethical review schemes and clinical trial initiatives to align with national strategies.
 Katherine was instrumental in the development of the Research Governance Service online portal which was a 2017 Finalist in the WA Health Excellence Awards.

-Katherine trained as a registered nurse at Sir Charles Gairdner Hospital and completing a post-graduate qualification in Renal Nursing (ENB 136) at Guys Hospital, London.
+Katherine trained as a registered nurse at Sir Charles Gairdner Hospital and completed a post-graduate qualification in Renal Nursing (ENB 136) at Guys Hospital, London.
 She spent 15 years as a clinical nurse and educator, specialising in nephrology, urology and dialysis at major public and private hospitals in London and Perth.